May Blood, Baroness Blood: Political career

 Blood's political career began in the 1990s as she participated at a grassroots level in the Peace Process and helped set up Northern Ireland Women's Coalition in 1996 where she was chosen to be Campaign Manager for the party.

 In 1995, Blood was appointed a member of the Order of the British Empire for her labour relations work.

 Blood was created a life peeress as Baroness Blood, of Blackwatertown in the County of Armagh on 31 July 1999.
 She was the first woman in Northern Ireland to be given a life peerage.

 In the May 2016 elections to the Northern Ireland Assembly Baroness Blood made an appeal to the electorate to vote for the Labour Party in Northern Ireland members standing as candidates on behalf of the Northern Ireland Representation Committee.
 The Labour Party (UK) is not a registered political party in Northern Ireland and its members there are not permitted to stand for election as official Labour candidates.

 Blood retired from the House of Lords on 4 September 2018.

 Personal life and death

-Blood died from brain cancer on 21 October 2022, at the age of 84.
+Blood died from brain cancer at the Northern Ireland Hospice in Belfast, on 21 October 2022, at the age of 84.